Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

-Then, cost at Nash equilibrium is as follows:
+Then, cost at Nash equilibrium is bounded above as follows:

-The third inequality can be obtained by utilizing Cauchy-Schwartz inequality. \end{proof} Further, \begin{theorem} Let $\mathcal{C}$ be a set of affine, decomposable delay functions.
-If $(G,R,\Phi)$ is a $k$-commodity atomic instance with delay functions in $\mathcal{C}$, then the price of anarchy of atomic flow routing on $(G,R,\Phi)$ is at most $\frac{a_{max}+(a_{max}^2+4a_{max})^{1/2}}{2} + 1$, where $a_{max}$ represents the maximum coefficient in delay function. \end{theorem} \begin{proof} From Lemma \ref{atomic-affine-cauchy}
+The third inequality can be obtained by utilizing the Cauchy-Schwartz inequality.
+The last inequality depends on the co-efficients of the affine function being greater than or equal to one. \end{proof} Using the above lemma we can determine the price of anarchy for the set of affine decomposable delay functions. \begin{theorem} Let $\mathcal{C}$ be a set of affine, decomposable delay functions.
+If $(G,R,\Phi)$ is a $k$-commodity atomic network flow routing game instance with the delay function $\Phi$ in $\mathcal{C}$, then the price of anarchy of atomic flow routing in $(G,R,\Phi)$ is at most $a_{max}+2$ where $a_{max}$ represents the maximum coefficient in the affine delay function. \end{theorem} \begin{proof} From \Cref{atomic-affine-cauchy}